SEMICeu/documentation/README.md

 ## Usage

 To fulfill its editorial task, an editor will interact with the SEMIC GitHub space following the [editorial flow](./editor.md).

-When applying this approach, editors can ensure a coherency between the different data specifications published in distinct repositories.
-Without tooling support this constitutes a serious challenge.
-Although it seems simple to follow the rule that "when change _A_ is applied to repository _R1_, then apply the same change _A_ to repository _R2_", in reality this ends up being errorprone.
-In particular, when editors are collaborating, or are replaced over time, such knowledge gets lost.
-The editorial flow supported by the automated tooling is able to propagate the same change over all impacted data specifications to ensure consistency.
+The editorial flow is supported by software for producing the data specification artefacts, called *the toolchain*.
+The toolchain is an online service (no local install required) build with a collection of GitHub repositories in the SEMIC GitHub space which are interconnected with automated processing.

+In short, the editorial flow for updating a data specification is as follows: editors will edit UML files and commit these to the toolchain repositories.
+This triggers the artefact generation process.
+When the artefact generation is finished, the resulting artefacts are collected and made public for the consumers.

-Editing data specifications requires editors to understand
+Editing data specifications requires editors to have insight in

    - the interplay between the GitHub repositories (See the Chapter on the [Editorial Flow](./editor.md) ),
    - what data specifications are, and what information these are build of.
 (See the Chapter on the [data specifications](./datamodel.md) )
    - what persistent identiers are, and how they are supported by SEMIC.
 (See the Chapter on [persistent identifiers](./puris.md) )
    - the operational environment deployed (See the Chapter on the [toolchain](./toolchain.md) )

+These chapters have as purpose to introduce editors, but also developers, to foundational aspects of the editorial flow and how it is supported by the toolchain.
+It is written with the objective to be a starting point for familiarizing with the toolchain so that challenges experienced while editing data specifications can get their place in the story.

+The documentation is not a reflection on design decisions, only those that are required to improve the understanding are included.
+But it merely a description of the current state of affairs, with references to find more information for when it is needed by the task.
+This makes that the documenation may raise valuable (design) questions without answer here.
+For instance, UML data modeling guidelines are not part of this documentation despite this is valuable knowledge for an editor.
+In the future these aspects find their place in the documentation.

+The chapters are written under the assumption of a basic knowledge on the Semantic Web, UML modeling, GitHub and software development by the reader.
+Despite the efforts to make the text understandable for readers with diverse backgrounds, readers might encounter parts using unfamiliar terminology or approaches.
+If this is blocking for the reader, it may be helpful to perform the editorial flow to experience the expressed idea.
+Also watching the included screencasts might help.

 All chapters shed a different perspective on creating and publishing data specifications.
-Each chapter can be read independently, but it might use terms or knowlegde that is explained in depth in other chapters.
+Each chapter can be read to a high extend independently.
+Nevertheless they might use terms or knowlegde explained in other chapters in more depth.
+Cross referencing is applied to enable readers to find these explanations more quickly.
-This organisation is to keep the documents concise and overviewable for a reader.
+This organisation is to keep the documents concise and overviewable for the reader.

+Supporting the editorial flow with a toolchain fits within the objective for SEMIC to provide more coherent, transparent and efficient services around the data specifications.
+When applying the documented approach, editors can ensure a coherency between the different data specifications published in distinct repositories.
+Without tooling support this constitutes a serious challenge.
+Although it seems simple to follow the rule that "when change _A_ is applied to repository _R1_, then apply the same change _A_ to repository _R2_", in reality this ends up being errorprone.
+In particular, when editors are collaborating, or are replaced over time, such knowledge gets lost.
+Within this objective the toolchain and this documentation should be seen the activity of capturing the existing editorial practices and experiences in such a way that future editors can more easily maintain the data specifications.